Parkers145/resume/resume.md

 - All teams should strive to always have open and clear communication
 - Everyone should be able to contribute to a project in the way that maximizes their contribution with the lowest cost to their other needs.

-I hope that you will find my skills and values align with yours in way that would allow me to contribute to your companys vision and succes, I look forward to hearing from you about how I can contribute!
-I do not currently work for The project I used in the demonstrations in this document, and they are not in a position to hire anyone, But the CEO and Founder, Kristof De Spiegeleer, supports me in my pursuit of joining your team, he can be reached on Telegram at https://t.me/despiegk, if a reference is needed.
+I hope that you will find my skills and values align with yours in way that would allow me to contribute to your company's vision and success, I look forward to hearing from you about how I can contribute!
+I do not currently work for The Threefold project I used in the demonstrations in this document, and they are not in a position to hire anyone, but the CEO and Founder, Kristof De Spiegeleer, supports me in my pursuit of joining your team, he can be reached on Telegram at https://t.me/despiegk, if a reference is needed.